-The most current US penny or one cent coin is known as the Union Shield and weighs approximately 2.5 grams or 0.088 ounces.
+The most current US penny or one cent coin is known as the Union Shield and this new coinage weighs approximately 2.5 grams or 0.088 ounces.

 It is 19.05 mm or 0.75 inches in diameter, 1.52 mm thick, and is made from a Copper Plated Zinc composition which includes 97.5% Zinc and 2.5% Copper.

-The US one cent piece or penny has changed weight and size many times over the years since it was first produced in 1787 in the form of the Fugio Cent.
+These US one cent pieces or pennies have changed weight and size many times over the years since they were first produced in 1787 in the form of Fugio cents.

 The Fugio weighed in at a hefty 10.2 grams (0.36 ounces) and was made from solid copper.

-There were other prototype cents around between 1787 and 1793, namely the 1792 Birch Cent and Silver Center.
+There were other prototype copper cents minted around between 1787 and 1793, namely the 1792 Birch Cent and Silver Center.

 However the first large US penny to be officially produced by the United States Mint in 1793 was known as the Flowing Hair Chain.